 Be part of a very special Third Thursday on Mill Avenue on Feb.
-21 from 5 to 10 p.m., themed to bring out the curiosity within.
+20 from 4:30 to 9 p.m., themed to bring out the curiosity within.
 There’s science behind everything you love and we want to show you how it works.
 From science fiction to the business of science and everything in between, we’re celebrating smarts.
 Join us.
 It’s fun, smart and very Tempe.
-Here is a sitemap and list of participating businesses, schools and booths.

 Invade City Hall!
 (Or at least walk around it in your costume)

 Phoenix Comicon hosts its annual Geeks' Night Out costume contest.
 Strut your stuff before the judging.
-Meet us at the Comicon stage as Steampunk Gordon McConnell from ASU Venture Catalyst leads the zombies, super heroes, super villians and creatures of all kinds on a walk around Tempe City Hall.
-Starts at 6:30 p.m.
-Everyone is welcome to participate or gawk.
+Members of the Tempe City Council will lead the zombies, super heroes, super villians and creatures of all kinds on a walk around Tempe City Hall.
+Starts at 6 p.m.
+Everyone is welcome to participate.

 Tempe School District Robotics Clubs

 Tempe robotics clubs will bring the amazing robots they've built in class.
 What was once science fiction is now able to be designed, built and operated by high school and middle school students.